nefarius/Indicium-Supra/README.md

-# DX9-Overlay-API (LGPL v3)
+# Indicium-Supra (LGPL v3)

-An overlay API for DirectX 9 based games, which is licensed and distributed under the terms of the LGPL v3
+An overlay API for DirectX based games, which is licensed and distributed under the terms of the LGPL v3

 ## More information